 The Pieps Tour is a nearly-identical twin to the DSP, but the Tour has only one button, three fewer features, and a lower price tag.
 The Pieps DSP Advanced included the same features as the Pieps DSP plus it added a temperature display, compass, and barometric altimeter.

 Searching: The DSP has a long range and an intuitive direction indicator.
 As with the other DSPs, the reception range is excellent even when the antennas are out of alignment.
-The direction indicator refreshes slightly slower than the Trackers (although I haven't quantified this or adequately compared it to the Pulse).
+The direction indicator refreshes slightly slower than the Trackers.

 Multiple Burials: The handling of multiple burials is similar to other digital transceivers: you press the Mark button to "suppress" (aka, "mark") the current beacon and advance to the next beacon.
 (The DSP and Tour require you to press and hold the button.)
 The DSP also has a Scan function that will display the number of transmitters within 5, 20, and 50 meters.
-Read about these multiple burial features here.
+(Read about multiple burials and transceiver marking on AvyRescue.com.)